Alfresco/docs-alfresco/process-services/latest/upgrade/index.md

 From Activiti 6, the jobs have been split up in a job `ACT_RU_JOB`, timer `ACT_RU_TIMER_JOB`, suspended `ACT_RU_SUSPENDED_JOB`, and `ACT_RU_DEADLETTER_JOB` dead letter table.

-Once you have upgraded from 1.x to 2.x you must set the `activiti.engine5.enabled` property to `true` in the `activiti-app.properties` file.

 #### Signaling an execution

 In Activiti 6, the `signal()` methods have been renamed to `trigger()`.